neolovepineapple/GSoC_iregnetonCRAN/Medium_Test.md

 ![](GSoC_AoNi_files/figure-markdown_github/lasso_plot2.png)

-This plot seems more informative than the previous one.
+This plot is more informative than the previous one.